TaperFlow brand mark

 1. Define the pattern you are changing

 Start with frequency, time-of-day use, and context.
-Many people find that evening, boredom, or stress-related patterns are more predictive than daily totals alone.
+Evening use, boredom, and stress-related patterns are often more predictive than daily totals alone.

 2. Use staged reductions